Generate AI Policy

 3. Prohibited Uses

-- AI and AI-assisted technologies may not be credited as authors or co-authors, as authorship requires intellectual responsibility that only humans can fulfill.
+- AI technologies may not be credited as authors or co-authors, as authorship requires intellectual responsibility that only humans can fulfill.

-- Authors must not rely on AI to generate content that constitutes the intellectual core of the manuscript, including original arguments, interpretations, or critical analysis.
+- Authors must not rely on AI to generate content that constitutes the intellectual core of the manuscript, including original arguments or critical analysis.

-- Authors must not upload confidential or sensitive data (e.g., interview transcripts, unpublished manuscripts, legal documents) into AI tools if doing so could compromise privacy, confidentiality, or intellectual property rights.
+- Authors must not upload confidential or sensitive data into AI tools if doing so could compromise privacy or intellectual property rights.

 4. Disclosure Requirement

-Authors must disclose any use of generative AI tools during the writing process.
-This disclosure must appear as a separate section at the end of the manuscript, immediately before the references.
+Authors must disclose any use of generative AI tools.
+This must appear as a separate section at the end of the manuscript, before the references.

 Declaration of Generative AI and AI-Assisted Technologies in the Writing Process